 Build Indonesia to Take Care of Nature for Sustainability (BIJAK)

 Indonesia has the greatest combined concentration of marine and terrestrial biodiversity in the world.
 But various environmental hazards — for example, major changes in land use, escalating greenhouse gas (GHG) emissions, and the destruction of marine and terrestrial habitats — jeopardize Indonesia’s valuable ecosystems.
-The USAID Build Indonesia to Take Care of Nature for Sustainability project or Bangun Indonesia untuk Jaga Alam demi Keberlanjutan (BIJAK) is reducing GHG emissions and preserving Indonesia’s valuable biodiversity.
-The project addresses the factors that cause deforestation and biodiversity loss, including market forces, financial incentives, policies, and social norms.
-Working across sectors, BIJAK collaborates with Indonesian policymakers at the national level, civil society organizations, local communities, and other stakeholders to preserve the country’s biodiversity and tropical forests.
+The USAID Build Indonesia to Take Care of Nature for Sustainability project or Bangun Indonesia untuk Jaga Alam demi Keberlanjutan (BIJAK) reduced GHG emissions and preserved Indonesia’s valuable biodiversity.
+The project addressed the factors that cause deforestation and biodiversity loss, including market forces, financial incentives, policies, and social norms.
+Working across sectors, BIJAK collaborated with Indonesian policymakers at the national level, civil society organizations, local communities, and other stakeholders to preserve the country’s biodiversity and tropical forests.